 In a nutshell, the D3300 is an excellent choice for those who want to purchase their first DSLR.

-The update to the D3300 is very similar, with the key difference the inclusion of SnapBridge technology for streamlined transferring of images from camera to your smart device, while the battery life is that bit better.
-Costing quite a bit more currently than the D3300, it should drop in price in time.
+The update to the D3300 is very similar in pretty much every single way, even down to the overall design.
+The key difference the inclusion of SnapBridge technology for streamlined transferring of images from camera to your smart device, while the battery life is that bit better.
+Costing quite a bit more than the D3300 at launch, in recent months it's dropped in price to almost match the D3300.

 Read the full review: Nikon D3400